directwebremoting/dwr/readme.txt

   The Maps and List Converters are different to the others and should be part of DWRP.
 The other converters should take different parameters:
     Object convertInbound(Class<?> destinationType, JavaScriptTypeInformation sourceType, String data) throws ConversionException;
+- Converters create an entire duplicate outbound tree which wastes a lot of memory.
+We should be able to pre-parse the tree and allow the converters to write out directly. void convertOutbound(Object value, StringBuilder assignCodes, StringBuilder buildCodes, StringBuilder declareCodes, OutboundOptions opts) class OutboundOptions {
+        isStrictJson;
+        isMultiplyReferenced;
+        getAssignCodeForChild(Object child);
+        getAssignCode;
+    }
 - ProtocolConstants is in the wrong place and would be a good place to start in and refactoring because it is inherently part of DWRP
 - Extract an spi from the api and ensure that non-core modules depend on spi